 - (b) Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method. - (i) it is each Athlete's personal duty to ensure that no Prohibited Substance enters his body.
-Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method." - 79.
-"Use" has been defined in the 2012-2013 IAAF Rules as follows: - "The utilisation, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method." - 80.
+Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method." - 83.
+"Use" has been defined in the 2012-2013 IAAF Rules as follows: - "The utilisation, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method." - 84.
 As shown by the above citations, the application of Rule 32.2(b) of the 2012-2013 IAAF Rules does not presume that an athlete used a prohibited substance knowingly.
-Put differently, the anti-doping organisation does not need to establish mens rea. - b.
-Burdens and Standards of Proof - 81.
-Rules 33.1 and 33.2 of the 2016-2017 IAAF Rules, in the essential parts, stipulate the following: - "Burdens and Standards of Proof - 1.
-The IAAF, Member or other prosecuting authority shall have the burden of establishing that an anti-doping rule violation has occurred.
+Put differently, the anti-doping organisation does not need to establish mens rea.

+- b.
+Burdens and Standards of Proof - 85.
+Rules 33.1 and 33.2 of the 2016-2017 IAAF Rules, in the essential parts, stipulate the following:

+"Burdens and Standards of Proof

+- 1. The IAAF, Member or other prosecuting authority shall have the burden of establishing that an anti-doping rule violation has occurred.
 The standard of proof shall be whether the IAAF, Member or other prosecuting authority has established an anti-doping rule violation to the comfortable satisfaction of the relevant hearing panel, bearing in mind the seriousness of the allegation which is made.
-This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt.

-- 2. Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping violation to rebut a presumption or establish specified facts or circumstances, the standard of proof shall be by a balance of probability." - 82.
-The corresponding rules of the 2012-2013 IAAF Rules are practically identical with the 2016-2017 IAAF Rules. - 83.
+This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 2.
+Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping violation to rebut a presumption or establish specified facts or circumstances, the standard of proof shall be by a balance of probability." - 86.
+The corresponding rules of the 2012-2013 IAAF Rules are practically identical with the 2016-2017 IAAF Rules. - 87.
 The Sole Arbitrator notes that in order to establish an ADRV under the IAAF Rules, the Sole Arbitrator must be comfortably satisfied that a violation has taken place.
-This standard is expressly stated in the IAAF Rules to be greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 84.
+This standard is expressly stated in the IAAF Rules to be greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 88.
 CAS jurisprudence provides guidance on the meaning and application of the "comfortable satisfaction" standard of proof.
-The test of comfortable satisfaction "must take into account the circumstances of the case" (CAS 2013/A/3258 para.
-122).
-Those circumstances include "[t]he paramount importance of fighting corruption of any kind in sport and also considering the nature and restricted powers of the investigation authorities of the governing bodies of sport as compared to national formal interrogation authorities" (CAS 2009/A/1920; CAS 2013/A/3258). - 85.
+The test of comfortable satisfaction "must take into account the circumstances of the case" (CAS 2013/A/3258).
+Those circumstances include "[t]he paramount importance of fighting corruption of any kind in sport and also considering the nature and restricted powers of the investigation authorities of the governing bodies of sport as compared to national formal interrogation authorities" (CAS 2009/A/1920; CAS 2013/A/3258). - 89.
 The CAS panel confirmed in 2015/A/4059 (paras.
 107-108) that a panel is allowed to consider the cumulative effect of circumstantial evidence.
-Therefore, even if single items of evidence may each be inadequate to establish a violation to the comfortable satisfaction of a hearing panel, considered together they may suffice. - 86.
+Therefore, even if single items of evidence may each be inadequate to establish a violation to the comfortable satisfaction of a hearing panel, considered together they may suffice. - 90.
 The gravity of the particular alleged wrongdoing is relevant to the application of the comfortable satisfaction standard in any given case.
-In CAS 2014/A/3625 (para.
-132), the panel stated that the comfortable satisfaction standard is - "a kind of sliding scale, based on the allegations at stake: the more serious the allegation and its consequences, the higher certainty (level of proof) the Panel would require to be 'comfortably satisfied'." - c.
-Means of Proof - 87.
-Rule 33.3 of the 2016-2017 IAAF Rules reads as follows: - "Methods of Establishing Facts and Presumptions - 3.
-Facts related to anti-doping rule violations may be established by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, experts reports, documentary evidence, conclusions drawn from longitudinal profiling such as the Athlete Biological Passport and other analytical information."
+In CAS 2014/A/3625, the panel stated that the comfortable satisfaction standard is

+"a kind of sliding scale, based on the allegations at stake: the more serious the allegation and its consequences, the higher certainty (level of proof) the Panel would require to be 'comfortably satisfied'."